stojankukrika/laravel-onesignal/README.md

     OneSignal::sendNotificationCustom($parameters);

     ### Sending a Custom Notification

 ### Sending a async Custom Notification
 You can send a async custom message with

     OneSignal::async()->sendNotificationCustom($parameters);

 Please refer to https://documentation.onesignal.com/reference for all customizable parameters.

+### Create Player(add user into onesignal)
+You can send request with

+    OneSignal::createPlayer($parameters);

+Please refer to https://documentation.onesignal.com/reference#add-a-device for all customizable parameters.

+### Edit Player(edit user in onesignal)
+You can send request editPlayer (add in array $parameters value with 'id' params)

+    OneSignal::editPlayer($parameters);

+Please refer to https://documentation.onesignal.com/reference#edit-device for all customizable parameters.

+### View device
+You can send request with

+    OneSignal::getPlayer($device_id);

+Please refer to https://documentation.onesignal.com/reference#view-device for all customizable parameters.

+### Get all Players(users from onesignal)
+You can send request with

+    OneSignal::getAllPlayers($limit, $offset);

+Please refer to https://documentation.onesignal.com/reference#view-devices for all customizable parameters.